mautic/documentation/en/campaigns/campaign_events.md

 Emails sent through this action will not generate any statistics for contacts nor emails.

+The email tokens will get populated with the real values including contact field values.
+But the email hash is bogus so the links like unsubscribe won't work correctly.
+It's similar behaviour like when a user sends itself a test email.

 #### Delete contact

 This action will **permanently delete the contact** who will trigger this action in your campaign flow, together with all the information Mautic knows about that contact.
 See in the [segment docs](./../contacts/managing_contacts.html#delete-all-contacts-in-a-segment) about how to use this action to delete all contacts in a segment.